Enroll Now Price Calculator

 Caucasian House | Georgia

 "Caucasian House" is a cultural, educational and peace building organization, pursuing the goal of creating an ideological and intellectual basis for peaceful development of Georgia and the Caucasus.
 For a long time "Caucasian House" has been working on projects that promote integration of the peoples of Caucasus and regional development.
 The fundamental strategy is peaceful stabilization of the conflicts and endorsement of the minority integration policies through the public diplomacy and cultural-educational programs in the region.
 Caucasian House has been engaged in peace-building on a regional scale.
 It has been playing an important role in confidence-building between Georgians, on the one hand, and Abkhaz, Ossetians, Russians, Armenians, Azerbaijanis and North Caucasian peoples, on the other.
-In September 2014, Caucasian House started to implement the project Ukraine – out of the Crisis through a Dialogue, supported by the British embassy Kiev.
+In September 2014, Caucasian House started to implement the project Ukraine – out of the Crisis through a Dialogue, supported by the British embassy Kyiv.

 Institute of World Policy | Ukraine